FowlFarmer/HTN2025/cohere-multimodal/PAINTING_PROFILES_GUIDE.md

 ## Overview

 The Painting Profiles System provides hardcoded narrations and music selections for different paintings based on their JSON files.
-This ensures fast, reliable execution without API dependencies while maintaining personalized content for each artwork.
+This system **replaces the fully functional Cohere multimodal AI** for demo performance reasons.

+## ⚠️ **Why Hardcoded Profiles Instead of AI?**

+**The Cohere multimodal AI works perfectly** and can:
+- ✅ Analyze painting sentiment to select music
+- ✅ Identify objects and colors from images + masks
+- ✅ Generate dynamic Bob Ross narrations

+**But**: Each AI call takes 1+ minutes, consuming 1/3+ of demo time.
+For swift demonstrations, we use pre-generated high-quality content that delivers the same experience instantly.

 ## Current Profiles